ddimitrow/Tourist/README.md

 NOTE: Not implemented yet: OnClickListener for the list view.
 On click it should display information about the route, weather, maybe map.

 ####JSONParser class

+This class is used to parse JSONObjects.
+The API always returns JSONObject type object as respond.
+So we need to convert those object into some other type to use it in our application.
+All the methods in JSONParser.java class get a JSONObject type of parameter.
+Those methods will convert the JSONObjects into some other object type where we can use those converted object in our application directly.
+Below methods are used to parse methods in my API.

 Contains 3 public functions:
 //Parses route details in ArrayList public ArrayList<RouteTable> parseRoute(JSONObject object);